March and April – what to look out for

 Spring fever is in the air.
-So this is such an exciting time of year with plenty of spring wildlife to look out for.
+March and April – what to look out for, This is such an exciting time of year with plenty of spring wildlife to look out for.
 Buds are budding and the first blossom of blackthorns and then hawthorns are pretty as a picture.
 The hedgerow by the North Pool Hide is worth a look, open the side shutters to see what birds are among the blossom.
 Last time I looked through the shutter a chiffchaff sang to me.

 Butterflies and insects